 Technologies

 TECO’s Central Plant began operation in 1969 and has expanded over the decades.
-Its largest-ever expansion – a $377 million project – began in 2007 and was completed in 2011.
-It made TECO the largest district cooling system in North America, transforming its energy operations.
-The project included
+Its largest-ever expansion – a $377 million project – was completed between 2007-2011.
+The project established TECO as the largest district cooling system in North America and transformed its energy operations.
+The project included a(n):

-• a new chiller building with 32,000 tons installed capacity, expandable to 80,000 tons;
+• New chiller building with 32,000 tons installed capacity, expandable to 80,000 tons.

-• a 138 kV electric substation upgrade;
+• 138 kV electric substation upgrade.

 Check out images of TECO’s facilities below.